pytorch/pytorch/CONTRIBUTING.md

 NO_CUDA=1 DEBUG=1 python setup.py build develop
 ```

+Make sure you continue to pass these flags on subsequent builds.

+### Make no-op build fast.

+Python `setuptools` is pretty dumb, and always rebuilds every C file in a
-Also, if you are developing a lot, using ccache is a real time-saver.
-By default, ccache does not properly support CUDA stuff, so here are the instructions for installing a custom `ccache` fork that has CUDA support:
+project.
+Using ccache in a situation like this is a real time-saver.
+However, by
+default, ccache does not properly support CUDA stuff, so here are the
+instructions for installing a custom `ccache` fork that has CUDA support:

 ```
 # install and export ccache
 if ! ls ~/ccache/bin/ccache